hebbo/puppet-logscape/README.md

 # puppet-logscape

-Install and configure a basic Logscape agent.
+Install and configure a basic Logscape agent or management host.

 ## Usage